surajp/universalmock/README.md

               .thenReturn(mockAccount);
   ```

-3. Create an instance of the class you want to mock.
+- Create an instance of the class you want to mock.

   ```java
   AccountDBService mockDBService = (AccountDBService)mock.createStub();
   ```

+### Verification

-3. Assert number of times a method was called.
+- Assert number of times a method was called.

   ```java
   mockInstance.assertThat().method('getOneAccount').wasCalled(1).timesExactly();
   ```

-4. Get the argument passed into a method.
+- Get the argument passed into a method.
 Use `withParamTypes` for overloaded methods.

   ```java
   mockInstance.forMethod('doInsert').andInvocatioNumber(0).getValueOf('acct');